Mon, 10 May 2021 - Wed, 12 May 2021

 The school believes that the use of a motor vehicle by a student to travel to and from school should be a shared decision with the parents of the student concerned.
 The appropriate application form must be completed and approval must be sought through the Associate Principal, before a student is permitted to bring a vehicle to school.
-Senior students may park in the school car park if they have the required pass.
+The school car parks are reserved for Teachers and Staff members ONLY, not student vehicles.

 Prayer is a vital part of our school programme and it is through prayer and God’s goodness that we have seen His blessing.
 Staff begin each day with a devotional time.
 You are encouraged to uphold the staff in your personal prayers.
 ‘Partners in Prayer’ is a weekly meeting held from 9 am to 10 am on Wednesday every week during the school term.
 Currently this prayer group meets in the The Cave, near the Staffroom upstairs in the Bolam block.
 You are welcome to join this on a casual or regular basis.

 Field trips and camps are an integral part of the education programme.
 Adequate supervision is always provided.
 Your written permission is required for all trips/ventures outside the school grounds.
 Students are transported by bus or in cars with seatbelts.
 Considerable effort is made to get the best value for a minimal cost.
 All education outside the classroom activities must be paid for prior to the activity taking place.
 Individual subject teachers will send instructions for trips and payment procedures home with students.

 ID photo cards are required for students in Years 5 to 13.
 Students can load funds on to this card to enable them to use school photocopiers and printers.
 The fee for an ID photo card is $12, this includes $5 printer balance, and the charge for a school locker is $13.
 Note – If an ID photo is lost, the cost is $7.00 for a replacement card as the photographer has to return to the school.